Listen to this post with Alexa!

 Zilker Metropolitan Park and the Zilker Botanical Gardens will be closed to the public during the six festival days only.

-2. About smoking
+2. About the bag policy

 3. About transportation options